 According to the plaintiff, the parties had agreed that each party would choose four arbitrators from a list maintained by the AAA “of arbitrators who specialize in ‘Large and Complex Cases.’”
 Carter, pet. at 2.
 The list reportedly contained more than two hundred potential arbitrators, but the plaintiff alleges that “he could not identify a single African-American arbitrator…that had the background and experience to preside over the Arbitration.”
 Id.

 The plaintiff filed suit in a New York state court in Manhattan under a state law that allows a party to an arbitration to ask a court to stay the proceeding.
 He alleges that the AAA’s lack of qualified African-American arbitrators violates the state constitution’s equal protection clause and state and city antidiscrimination statutes, and contradicts the AAA’s own marketing.
 The court granted a ninety-day stay in the arbitration in late November.

 For more than forty years, business litigation attorney James G. Schwartz has represented Bay Area businesses and business owners in a wide range of litigation and transactional matters.
-Please contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a member of our experienced and knowledgeable team.
+Please contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a member of our experienced and knowledgeable team.

 More Blog Posts: